Our Lady of Charity: France

 La Charité-sur-Loire was the home of the Abbaye de la Charité, a very large and famous Cistercian monastery.

-When the priory church, Notre-Dame-de-La-Charité, was built in the 11th century, it was the second largest building in Europe, only surpassed by the church at Cluny Abbey.
+Another Benedictine priory church was called Notre Dame de la Charité was built in the year 1070.
+It was the second largest building in Europe, only surpassed by the church at Cluny Abbey.
 The nave was shortened after the fire of 1559 destroyed its roof.
 The church has been on the list of UNESCO World Heritage Sites since 1998.
 It currently serves as a parish church dedicated to Notre Dame de la Nativité.